 We offer workshops every week throughout term-time to help you enhance your academic and digital skills.
 Our digital skills training programme includes termly sessions on topics including reference management, critical skills, and designing presentations.
-Look out too for our weekly Digital Wednesdays where we get digitally creative: this term we’ll be looking at digital tools to help you get the edge in your first year, and you’ll also get to play with video and audio editing, coding, and game design.
+Look out too for our weekly Digital Wednesdays where we get digitally creative: this term we’ll be running our Digital tools for research series where we'll be exploring a number of useful applications and practices for research projects of all kinds.
 Find out more on our training page.

 Finally there’s one more place to find out information on how things work: #UoYTips.

 Search #UoYTips on Twitter, Instagram, and the Library website for tips and advice from the Library, IT and YUSU, on making the most of life at York.
 Remember to share your own tips too!
 Find out more on our #UoYTips Guide.